Major R&D Locations

 The Redwood City location provides proximity to major biomedical research centers such as UC Berkeley, UC San Francisco and Stanford University.

 A renewed Seattle landmark steam plant now provides a high-tech home for ZymoGenetics, a biotechnology firm acquired by Bristol-Myers Squibb in 2010.
-With approximately 190 employees, ZymoGenetics discovers and develops therapeutic proteins for the prevention and treatment of serious diseases.
+ZymoGenetics discovers and develops therapeutic proteins for the prevention and treatment of serious diseases.

-This research facility was originally established in 1986 as Bristol-Myers' research and development headquarters.
-It now has 1,200 employees, the majority of them in R&D dedicated to discovering and developing medicines, particularly in the areas of neuroscience, virology and cancer.
+This research facility was established in 1986 and the R&D employees located here are dedicated to discovering and developing medicines.

-The Waltham facility is a discovery site with approximately 100 employees.
-It is part of the larger business unit, Molecular Discovery Technologies, which supports the identification and optimization of drug candidates across modalities in Discovery R&D.
+The Waltham facility is a discovery site which supports the identification and optimization of drug candidates across modalities in Discovery R&D.